Michael Arnheim: History and politics

 In Five Thousand Years of Monarchy, Arnheim offers a reinterpretation of recorded history through the lens of power structure, suggesting that, regardless of labels, there are and always have been only two essential types of government: monarchy and oligarchy.
 Arnheim argues, for example, that Periclean democracy was actually a monarchy, while modern democracies are really oligarchies.
 Arnheim further seeks to demonstrate that power structure is also relevant to other features of the societies concerned, such as stability, liberty, equality and foreign policy, as well as to the social and political ethos of those societies.
+A review of this book was also published in Bryn Mawr Classical Review, with the reviewer, Stefan Rebenich, stating that:

+The difficulty is that contemporary preferences occasionally appear to determine historical judgements rather than emerge from them.
+Strong rulers who confront entrenched elites are consistently viewed with sympathy.
+Representative institutions are treated with scepticism.
+Popular support acquires an almost talismanic significance.
+The reader may occasionally wonder whether the real subject of the book is not monarchy at all, but a sustained dissatisfaction with the political institutions of the contemporary West.